datromax/datromax/src/leveldb/doc/index.md

 ### Filters

-Because of the way leveldb data is organized on disk, a single `Get()` call may involve multiple reads from disk.
+Because of the way leveldb data is organized on disk, a single `Get()` call may idatromax multiple reads from disk.
 The optional FilterPolicy mechanism can be used to reduce the number of disk reads substantially.

 ```c++